Common chronic diseases and cancers in Dubai and the UAE

 - Glucose-6-phosphate dehydrogenase deficiency (G6PD)

-As with the other chronic diseases previously mentioned, prevention and early detection of genetic disorders are crucial.
+As with the chronic diseases previously mentioned, prevention and early detection of genetic disorders are also crucial.

 Comments